helidon-io/helidon-labs/hols/grafana/README.md

 If you wish to explore the Loki logs you can do the following in Grafana:

-1. Open the Grafana menu at the top left, and click on `Explore`
+1. Open the Grafana menu at the top left, and click on `Drill Down`
-2. Select the `Loki` datasource
+2. Select `Logs`
-3. On the right click, `Code`, and enter the following in the query and click `Run Query` `{job="helidon-quickstart-mp"}`
+3. In the labels, select `job` then select `helidon-quickstart-mp`, and click `Show Logs`
 4. You should see something similar to the following showing the collected logs:
    ![grafana-loki.png](./images/grafana-loki.png)